NHTSA ID Number: 10243421

 - In addition to you being able to update vehicles now using FDRS, Ford

-- Before scheduling service for an OTA-capable vehicle, please verify through PTS that the Field Service Action (FSA) is still open (OASIS) and that the vehicle has not already received the OTA update.
+is planning to deploy an OTA software update by mid-4th - Before scheduling service for an OTA-capable vehicle, please verify through PTS that the Field Service Action (FSA) is still open (OASIS) and that the vehicle has not already received the OTA update.

 - Verify FSA is still open by viewing the “Outstanding Field Service Actions” on the OASIS results page on PTS.
 (Note: If the OTA update was recently downloaded onto the vehicle the FSA may still show as open)